Justin Wright-Foreman: Saskatchewan Rattlers (2023)

 On May 29, 2023, Wright-Foreman signed with the Saskatchewan Rattlers of the Canadian Elite Basketball League.
 Wright-Foreman led the CEBL in scoring during the 2023 season, averaging 29.2 points per game with Saskatchewan.

 Mexico City Capitanes (2023–2024)

 On December 27, 2023, Wright-Foreman joined the Mexico City Capitanes, but was waived on January 27, 2024.

 Carpegna Prosciutto Basket Pesaro (2024)

 On February 15, 2024, Wright-Foreman signed with Carpegna Prosciutto Basket Pesaro of the Italian Lega Basket Serie A.

 Winnipeg Sea Bears (2024)

 On June 10, 2024, Wright-Foreman signed with the Winnipeg Sea Bears of the Canadian Elite Basketball League.

 Al-Rayyan (2024–2025)

 In October 2024, Wright-Foreman signed with Al-Rayyan of the Qatari Basketball League, making his debut on October 21, in a 65–84 loss to Al-Arabi.

-Iraklis (2025–present)
+Iraklis (2025–2026)

 On June 14, 2025, Wright-Foreman signed a one-year contract with Iraklis of the Greek Basketball League.

+Basket Zaragoza (2026–present)

+On February 27, 2026, Wright-Foreman signed a contract until the end of the season with Casademont Zaragoza of the Spanish Liga ACB and the Europe Cup.